($722) Cost to ship a car from Columbus, OH to New Haven, CT

 The best Columbus to New Haven car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Columbus to New Haven:
+We’ve compared thousands of providers and identified the best car shipping companies to handle your move from Columbus to New Haven:

 - Best for accurate pricing: Sherpa Auto Transport